Hello, my name is Dave Kjaer…

-As a software engineer, I had spent many years living an inactive, sedentary lifestyle.
+Here is a short synopsis.
+My late teens and twenties was all an act and my thirties was spent being a robot.
+By the time I dinged 40, I was a family man with a career as a software engineer.
+By that time I had already spent many years living an inactive, sedentary lifestyle.
 A typical day consisted of sitting at a desk at work and in the evening, sitting in front of the TV or computer screen at home.
 The weird thing is that I had no idea how out-of-shape I had become.
 I honestly still thought of myself as being relatively fit but, since I had been so inactive for so long, I had no idea how wrong I was.

 Fortunately, I came to my senses one day and this is where the story begins.
-I also have to say that, at the time, I really did not understand why I was making these choices and little did I know how much of an impact they would have on my future.
-I also had no idea that nearly every aspect of my life going forward would change.
+Let me reiterate that, at the time, I had no idea why I was making these choices nor did I realize how much of an impact they would have on my future.
 I suddenly just started doing everything differently and had no idea why.

 The first thing that I did was begin morning bike rides of 10 miles every other day.
 These rides gradually became longer and more frequent.
 A few years later I started trying different types of activities such as running (which was completely foreign to me).
 I had not run since I was a kid and did not do a lot then.
 After seeing runners during my bike rides, I thought it might be worth a try.
 Then I tried cross-country skiing after never being on cross-country skis before.
 I had also never swam before but, after watching Youtube videos, I started.
 Each one of these activities was extremely difficult at first but I kept doing them.
 A few years later I found myself swimming across lakes, racing bikes on velodrome tracks, ice tracks and roads and winning a podium spot in multiple marathons.